 A Lightweight, Continuous User Research Loop at NAVIT

 NAVIT is a startup that helps companies offer flexible mobility benefits to their employees.
 As the platform scaled, there was still no structured way to collect and act on user feedback.
-I saw an opportunity to bridge this gap with a process that balanced structure and approachability—making research feel both natural and doable, even in a resource-strapped environment.
+I saw an opportunity to bridge this gap with a process that balanced structure and approachability—making research feel natural and doable, even in a resource-strapped environment.

 The Challenge